 (b) It will assist the campaign, led by Hacked Off, for radical reform of the system of press regulation, including the implementation of the recommendations of the Leveson Inquiry, the purpose of which was to protect ordinary people from cruel and unethical treatment by the press, while at the same time safeguarding freedom of expression.
 This will be the first Judicial Review of IPSO.

 How much is being raised and why?

 I have already made a lot of progress, and the case must now proceed to a formal hearing scheduled for 17th April 2018.
-Henceforth, legal fees and court costs rise steeply, and could reach £60,000 or more.
+Henceforth, legal fees and court costs rise steeply, and could reach £30,000 or more.
 I cannot expose my family to such a crippling financial burden, and need crowdfunding.
 In order to take on the case, I require an initial fund of £12,000, but then I am aiming for a £30,000 fighting fund.
 If we win and are left with a surplus, I shall use it to a support a closely related case.